Results are now available from the timers, Albany Running Exchange:

 - Finisher awards.

 - Small breakfast before the start.
-(Usually muffins, OJ, and coffee.)
+(Muffins, OJ, and coffee.)

 - Post-race meals will be provided—details will be provided later as we get closer to the event, pending COVID regulations.

 - Optional free camping at the race start/headquarters the night before and/or the night after the race.

 - Best of all, an excellent day/weekend in the woods with trail-running friends!

 There are no deferrals to a future year.

 If you register but withdraw your registration before June 1, you’ll receive a 50% refund.